Talossa: Talossan language

 Madison invented Talossan ([tɐɫɔˈsan] or el glheþ Talossan [ɛɫ ʎeθ tɐɫɔˈsan]) as a constructed language for his micronation.
-With its relatively large vocabulary, which is mostly French-based, it is said to be one of the most detailed fictional languages ever invented.
+With its relatively large vocabulary, which is mostly French-based, it has been described at least once as one of the most detailed fictional languages ever invented.
 The former Association of Talossan Language Organisations (ATLO) maintained a website describing the language for new learners, providing language information, research and online translation to and from English.
 The ISO 639 designation is "tzl".
 That website is now deprecated, and new resources will be created with the formation of la Società per l'Ilesnaziun del Glheþ Naziunal (Society for the Facilitation of the National Language, SIGN).

 The language is overseen by the Comità per l'Útzil del Glheþ ("Committee for the Use of the Language," CÚG), a group formed by Madison which periodically issued both Arestadas (decrees) to describe and document changes in language usage of the language and Pienamaintschen (supplements), to update the vocabulary list.
 The CÚG maintained a multi-lingual website providing access to the recent recommendations of the Committee.

-More recently, la SIGN is currently being created with the goal of assuming the CÚG's responsibilities.

-Writing system

-Talossan uses the Latin alphabet.
-The letters of modern Talossan are: